 Step 1: Find specialists

-Do your research online (if necessary contact the physician you found and ask for experiences)
+Do your research online (if necessary contact the physician you found and ask for their experiences)

-Ask organizations and self-help groups who they can recommended (disadvantage: different people have different preferences)
+Ask organizations and self-help groups who they can recommend (disadvantage: different people have different preferences)

-Find the right words/medical terms for your online search (exchanges with other patients, Wiki, Google books, PubMed)
+Find the right words/medical terms for your online search (information exchange with other patients, Wiki, Google books, PubMed)

 Ask your doctor or other physicians for recommendations

 Lists and notes (see my templates of lists):

 Most of us have many and complex problems that quickly become confusing.

 Symptom list / diary: To give your doctor a short overview and to not lose track of your symptoms, I recommend to create a list or diary.
 For example a symptom list or a pain diary.

 History of pre-existing conditions (with family history), diagnoses, therapies and medication.